ibraheemdev/derive-alias/README.md

 derive_cmp! { struct Foo; }
 ```

-You can create multiple aliases at a time:
+You can create multiple aliases at a time.

 ```rust
 use derive_alias::derive_alias;